apache/druid/docs/operations/clean-metadata-store.md

 ### Indexer task logs

 You can configure the Overlord to delete indexer task log metadata and the indexer task logs from local disk or from cloud storage.
+The cleanup includes the druid_tasks and druid_tasklogs tables in the metadata database, and the task logs in deep storage.
+(Note that druid_tasklogs is no longer used and will already be empty, unless the druid version is older.)
 Set these properties in the `overlord/runtime.properties` file.

 Indexer task log cleanup on the Overlord uses the following configuration: